 Our businesses and results of operations have been impacted by the downturn in the global economy.
 We believe that the recession, continued credit concerns and expected reductions in federal and state government tax receipts will present challenges to many of the end markets to which we sell.
-As a result of continued soft demand for certain of our products as well as heightened competition, we expect to battle margin compression for at least the next six months.
+As a result of continued soft demand for certain of our products as well as heightened competition, we expect to battle margin compression for at least the next three months.
 We expect to be challenged in 2010 by moderating sales volumes, production volumes and heightened competition caused by the recessionary economic environment.
 However, we also expect to be profitable and to generate positive cash flow.
-We believe that when conditions do improve the markets we participate in will be poised to benefit.
+We believe that when conditions do improve the markets we participate in will be pois ed to benefit.
 We continue to navigate through this period of uncertainty in an extremely strong financial position.

-Our agreement with the Union Pacific Railroad (UPRR) includes their purchasing concrete ties from our Grand Island, NE facility through 2010 and our Tucson, AZ facility through 2012.
-We are currently negotiating a short-term extension to our supply agreement with the UPRR at our Grand Island, NE location.
-While the UPRR will continue to purchase concrete ties under this agreement, we are currently uncertain when the UPRR purchasing level for concrete ties will improve and, as a result, both of our Grand Island, NE and Tucson, AZ facilities are operating at approximately 60% of capacity.
+We have received increased orders from the Union Pacific Railroad (UPRR) for concrete ties at both our Grand Island, NE and Tucson, AZ facilities increasing capacity to approximately 70%.
 We are actively pursuing, albeit in a difficult industrial market, product sales opportunities to other third parties at both of these locations.

 During 2009 we recorded approximately \$2.7 million in warranty charges related to in-track failures of concrete railroad ties.
-We believe that we have identified, analyzed and accounted for prestressed concrete railroad ties that failed as a result of possible manufacturing defects.
 While we believe this is a reasonable estimate of this potential warranty claim, this estimate could change due to new information and future events.
-We have had recent discussions with a large customer regarding additional ties that this customer contends are damaged ties subject to warranty replacement.
+We have had recent discussions with the UPRR regarding additional ties that this customer contends are damaged ties subject to warranty replacement.
 We believe that most of these ties are either structurally sound or damaged due to causes other than those which would require warranty replacement.
 Based upon our preliminary assessment, we do not believe that these communications requesting warranty replacements, which relate to ties made with equipment and processes that were replaced in 2005, are valid.
-There can be no assurance at this point that future potential costs pertaining to this claim or other potential future claims will not have a material impact on our results of operations.
+There can be no assurance, however, at this point that future potential costs pertaining to this claim or other potential future claims will not have a material impact on our results of operations.